Capital Gains Tax Calculator

 Common Mistakes to Avoid When Using a CGT Calculator

 Using a CGT calculator requires careful attention to detail to ensure the results are accurate.
-One common mistake is incorrectly reporting acquisition costs, such as excluding legal fees or improvement expenses that can significantly impact your taxable gain.
+One common mistake is incorrectly reporting acquisition costs, such as excluding legal fees or improvement expenses that can impact your taxable gain.

 How Does CGT Differ for Non-UK Residents or International Investments?